-County of Maui Housing Division is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.
+County of Maui Housing Division is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 County of Maui Housing Division serves Maui County.

 More information about County of Maui Housing Division can be found on its website at https://www.mauicounty.gov/251/Housing-Division.

 Representatives of County of Maui Housing Division may be available by phone at (808) 270-7351.
 Unless otherwise noted above, applications will not be provided or accepted by phone.